-Blue biotechnology refers to the use and exploitation of marine-based resources to create products that benefit various industries.
-Due to the prevalence of water on Earth, Blue Biotechnology presents the greatest range of biodiversity, and accordingly, the highest overall potential for future biotech developments across industries.
+Blue Biotechnology refers to the manipulation of marine-based resources to create products that benefit various industries.
+Due to the prevalence of water, Blue Biotechnology presents the greatest range of biodiversity, and accordingly, the highest overall potential for future biotech developments across industries.
 From alternative energy to vitamin production, Blue Biotechnology has led to enormous breakthroughs in quality of life.
 The introduction of transgenic fish, plants and microorganisms into marine environments can lead to less pollution, a higher abundance of resources and a better understanding of many unexplored regions of the world.

 Gold biotech refers to the use of data, analytics and computing models to predict and enable biotech production.